cheap-glitch/fretboarder/README.md

 **🎨 Overlay scales and arpeggios**
-The main feature  that distinguishes Fretboarder from other similar  apps is the ability to display several scales and arpeggios all on the same fretboard.
+The main feature  that distinguishes Fretboarder from other similar  apps is the ability to  display several sequences  of notes on  the same fretboard.
+You can overlap scales  and arpeggios, display their  intersections and  select specific positions on the neck.

+**💻 Use on any device**
+The UI has been designed to be simple and intuitive, and to work on both desktop and mobile devices.
+Dark mode included!

 ## Credits & acknowledgements
 The dark mode colorscheme is heavily borrowed from the [Vue Dark Mode](https://www.growthbunker.dev/vuedarkmode) project.